EliCohen/legal/mystocky/terms-of-use.md

 ### 13.1 Governing Law

-These Terms of Use are governed by the laws of **[Your Jurisdiction, e.g., the state of California, United States]**, without regard to conflict of law principles.
+These Terms of Use are governed by the laws of **[Your country or state of residence]**, without regard to conflict of law principles, except where mandatory consumer protection laws of your country of residence apply.

 ### 13.2 Dispute Resolution